vimotest/viewmodel-classification/step4_data_extraction/tradeoffs/benefits/Easier_Debugging_of_Components.md

 # Easier Debugging of Components

+## Summary
-Decoupling "user interface, business logic, server communications, etc." brings a easier debugging to the developer (UsingMvvmLightXamarin2017).
+Decoupling "user interface, business logic, server communications, etc." brings an easier debugging to the developer.

+## Resources
+UsingMvvmLightXamarin2017

+## Used By
+* BookChapter: Using MVVM Light with your Xamarin Apps: Installing MVVM Light